HECM Reverse Mortgage Facts

 - Reverse mortgages are

 not for everybody.
 See the four reasons that a reverse mortgage might not be your best option.

 - Your home is not sold or given to the bank.
 You remain in title and control of your property.

 - The loan proceeds you receive are tax free.
 (Please insert the usual disclaimer of "Consult Your Tax Advisor" here.)

 - There are no monthly payments required on principal and interest.
-HECM borrowers are responsible for the payment of property taxes, homeowners insurance, and the maintenance of their home.
+HECM borrowers are responsible for the payment of property taxes, homeowners insurance, any other property charges such as HOA dues, and the maintenance of their home.